SKYE HIRST, Ph.D.

 OST is a participant-driven, organic, self-organizing process being used

-all over the world for meetings, conferencing, community change, planning,
+world-wide for meetings, conferencing, community change, planning,

 problem solving, where there are issues and challenges of complexity, urgency